mawunyodm/Ideal-Factorization/README.md

-# Ideal Facotrization
- Intrinsic factorization of ideals in Dedekind domains
+# Intrinsic factorization of ideals in Dedekind domains

+We present a generalization of a polynomial factorization algorithm that works with ideals in maximal orders of global function fields.
+The method presented in this paper is intrinsic in the sense that it does not depend on the embedding of the ring of polynomials into the Dedekind domain in question.

+<a href="http://www.math.us.edu.pl/pkoprowski/papers/radical_decomposition.pdf">Link to paper</a>